“That’s a pie crust promise: Easily made, easily broken.” Mary Poppins

 Mix vinegar, or lemon juice or orange juice with 1 Tb (2 Tb for double crust) ice water and egg yolk.
 Add this to the flour and fat mixture and gently fold and press it into the dough with a fork.
-Drizzle in more ice water, 1 teaspoon at a time, until it’s barely moist.
+Drizzle in more ice water, 1 teaspoon at a time, until it’s moist.

 Take a small piece of dough and see if you can press it into a ball.
 If so, you are done.
 It should not be sticky.
 If it’s too crumbly add another teaspoon of water, fold a few times and try again.
 Don’t over-mix or your dough will become tough!

-Place a large piece of plastic wrap on a pate.
+Place a large piece of plastic wrap on a plate.
 Press entire dough into a ball, and then flatten it into a disk on top of the plastic wrap.
 Wrap the dough up in plastic wrap and refrigerate for 10 minutes.

 If making upper and bottom crusts, divide the ball of dough into two disks.
 Make the bottom crust disk slightly larger than the upper crust disk.

 After dough has chilled for 10 minutes, pull out dough for bottom crust.
 You will now layer the dough with the fraisage technique.
 Pull an egg-sized piece off the disk and press down on a lightly floured surfaces with the palm of your hand, sliding forward about 4 inches.
 Set it aside and repeat with the rest of the dough, layering the each piece of flattened dough on top of it.